Arctenox/Tensor_Prism/README.md

 ## Support

 If you create interesting models using TensorPrism, feel free to share them with me!
-Feedback helps improve the node pack.
+Feedback helps improve the node pack and feel free to tell me what needs fixed on here or message me here: https://discord.gg/UVXPdkgedh

 # TensorPrism ComfyUI Node Pack